Product Leadership · AI & Design Systems · Toronto

 Early in my platform work, I optimized for adoption metrics over developer experience.
 We hit our numbers, then watched sentiment quietly erode.

-The correction: build feedback loops before you build features.
 Metrics tell you what happened.
 Developers tell you what's coming.
+Now I build feedback loops before I build features.

 Product Judgment